I know you’re drowning in tech headlines right now.

 LLMs answer questions.
 Agents complete tasks.

 When I ask an LLM to book a flight, it tells me how.
 When I ask an agent, it searches flights, compares prices, and books the ticket.
-That’s not a small difference (it’s the difference between a calculator and an accountant).
+That gap matters, a lot.
+It’s the difference between a calculator and an accountant.

 The shift is real.
 And if you’re building software or running a business, you need to know where this is headed.